NE

 Community & Events

 Offutt Air Force Base doesn't just sit next to Bellevue — it is woven into the identity of the city.
 Offutt Air Force Base is both Bellevue's largest employer and its defining cultural reality — and the community that has formed around it is tight, experienced at welcoming newcomers, and genuinely good at helping people get settled fast.
 The base brings a steady, transient-friendly population of active duty families who arrive with PCS orders, put down roots faster than they expect, and often end up buying here before their tour ends.
-The community that has formed around that pattern is tight, welcoming to newcomers, and experienced at helping people get settled quickly.

 Mission Avenue serves as Bellevue's historic downtown corridor — a walkable stretch with local restaurants, shops, and the kind of small-city character that larger suburbs tend to pave over.
 It's worth knowing about before you assume Bellevue is all strip malls and chain restaurants along Fort Crook Road.